Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: AI Agents

-Lastly, taking the cellular diversity seriously in neural networks might drive innovations.
-SNNs have both excitatory and inhibitory, and even neuro-modulatory units.
-Can we merge the power of large transformers and the scale of data animals receive, with the cleverness of cortical circuit and/or midbrain (Figure~\ref{fig:circuits})?
-Perhaps gating mechanisms akin to transformer blocks (Figure~\ref{fig:agents}b) plus with signed (excitatory or inhibitory) tokenization and masking (perhaps mimicking biological time-delays) can lead to new innovations in adaptive artificial systems.
+Lastly, independent of the agentic system, taking the cellular diversity found in the brain seriously in neural networks should drive innovations in architecture design.
+SNNs have both excitatory and inhibitory, and even neuro-modulatory units compared to current transformers.
+Can we merge the power of large transformers and the scale of data animals receive, with the diverse cell types that produce neural computations (Figure~\ref{fig:circuits})?
+Perhaps gating mechanisms akin to transformer blocks (Figure~\ref{fig:agents}b) that add a signed (excitatory or inhibitory) tokenization and masking with biological time-delays can lead to new innovations in adaptive artificial systems.